 Nephrologist.
 A nephrologist is a doctor who diagnoses and treats kidney problems.

 Neurologist.
-This type of doctor specializes in brain and nervous system disorders.
+This type of doctor specializes in diagnosing and treating brain and nervous system disorders.

 Oncologist.
-An oncologist is a doctor who specializes in treating cancer.
+An oncologist is a doctor who specializes in diagnosing and treating cancer.

 Otolaryngologist.
-This doctor specializes in treating ear, nose, throat, head, and neck problems.
+This doctor specializes in treating ear, nose, throat, and neck problems.

 Pulmonologist.
-A pulmonologist is a doctor who concentrates on lung problems, such as asthma or cystic fibrosis.
+A pulmonologist is a doctor who concentrates on lung problems, such as asthma and cystic fibrosis.

 Rheumatologist.
 A rheumatologist is a doctor who treats problems involving the joints, muscles, and bones, as well as auto-immune diseases.
 A rheumatologist treats conditions such as arthritis and lupus.